Writer: Lara G.

 Robotics involves a lot of different aspects of science, technology, and more.
 This includes physics, design, programming, and teamwork.
 Although robotics may seem very labor-intensive and time consuming, the club supervisor, Mr. Dingrando, says that “Robotics is fun because it lets us build creative items that can do different actions and perform many tasks, such as move, illuminate, speak, compete, and entertain.”

 Last December, three ISM robotics teams–– 3818A, 3818B, and 3818C–– travelled to the Taipei Formosa robotics competition which was held at Taipei American School (TAS).
-Team 3818A, also known as Mad Max, encompassed seniors Jason C. and Justin S. and juniors Johan A. and Eion C.; 3818B, or EDSA, comprised entirely of juniors Yun Chan C., Michael J., Myunghyeon L., and Min Gyeom C.; 3818C, or Cream, consisted entirely of seniors Derek Z., David H., Saipranav M., Frederik B., and Slava G. Team 3818 A won the tournament and was given the Think Award–– a technically judged award given to the team with the most impressive and efficient robot programming.
+Team 3818A, also known as Mad Max, encompassed seniors Jason C. and Justin S. and juniors John.
+A and Eion C.; 3818B, or Munchlax, comprised entirely of juniors Yun Chan C., Michael J., Myunghyeon L., and Min Gyeom C.; 3818C, or Cream, consisted entirely of seniors Derek Z., David H., Saipranav M., Frederik B., and Slava G. Team 3818 A won the tournament and was given the Think Award–– a technically judged award given to the team with the most impressive and efficient robot programming.

 This semester, there are even more exciting robotics events: Robo Reckoning, the Maker Faire, and the VEX World Championships.